-I am not a vet, and if you notice any of the illness indicators we have discussed thus far into this post, it is best to consult a vet.
+I am not a vet, and if you notice any of the illness indicators we have discussed thus far, or other signs of problems like your chinchilla’s ears being down, it is best to consult a vet.

 However, some of your next steps and best courses of action are going to be relatively universal when it comes to a sick chinchilla.

 Let me explain by breaking down the most common and most ethical things you can do as a chinchilla parent.